codemagic-ci-cd/codemagic-docs/content/yaml-code-signing/signing-macos.md

 - `APP_STORE_CONNECT_PRIVATE_KEY`

   This is the private API key downloaded from App Store Connect.
-On macOS, you can use `pbcopy < AuthKey_XXXXXX.p8` to copy and paste the contents of the private key and secure.
+On macOS, you can use `pbcopy < AuthKey_XXXXXX.p8` to copy.

 - `CERTIFICATE_PRIVATE_KEY`